 Ken Levine may have perfected his gameplay mechanics years after its release, but this survival horror, cyberpunk RPG laid the groundwork for all BioShock games to come.
-Released as a sequel to the 1994 PC game, the 1999 release thrust players into a starship to stop a genetic outbreak – all by yourself.
-Like its predecessor, the game mixed FPS elements with the ability to build up your skills and traits.
+A re-imagining later rewords as a proper sequel to the 1994 PC game, System Shock 2 thrust players into a starship to stop a genetic outbreak.
+Like its predecessor, it mixed FPS elements with the ability to build up your skills and traits in a formula we came to know as the immersive sim.
 While it wasn’t deemed a commercial success, it has been credited as the inspiration behind several shooters and other genres with its innovative progression system.
-Add in the fact this was NOT a game you wanted to play in the dark lest you wet yourself, it deserves to be on any “best of” list.
+Add in the fact this was NOT a game you wanted to play in the dark lest you wet yourself it deserves to be on any “best of” list.

 43. Ni No Kuni: Wrath of the White Witch